jmcascalheira/nubian3D/README.md

 You can download the compendium as a zip from from this URL:
 [master.zip](./archive/master.zip).
-After unzipping: - open the `.Rproj` file in RStudio - run `renv::restore()` to ensure you have the packages this analysis depends on. - finally, go to [:file_folder: scripts](./analysis/scripts), open each of the scripts in order and run the code to produce the results.
-Alternatively, look for the `/analysis/scripts/GEM_Nubian_methods.Rmd` and render it.
-Please notice that both options will take several minutes to render, so if you just want to check the final result, there’s already html files in the same folder with the rendered documents.
+After unzipping: - open the `.Rproj` file in RStudio - run `renv::restore()` to ensure you have the packages this analysis depends on.
+Finally, go to [:file_folder: scripts](./analysis/scripts), open each of the scripts in order and run the code to produce the results.
+Alternatively, look for the `/analysis/scripts/GM_Nubian_methods.Rmd` and render it.
+Please notice that both options will take several minutes to render, so if you just want to check the final result, there are already html files in the same folder with the rendered documents.

 ### Licenses